There’s nothing like personal recommendation for finding good campsites, and especially for free places to stop in a campervan or motorhome.

-For example, here was our wild camping spot a few weeks ago – hark.loads.symphony.
+For example, here was our wild camping spot a while ago – hark.loads.symphony.
 Anyone we give those three words to will now be able to drive directly to our lovely spot under the trees.

 We keep a list of everywhere we camp and you can also save locations in lists – so, good restaurants, lovely places to swim and so on.